Coit Tower

-Coit Tower is a 210 ft tower in the Telegraph Hill neighborhood of San Francisco, California, offering panoramic views over the city and the bay.
+Coit Tower (/'koit/ KOYT; also known as Coit Memorial Tower) is a 210 ft tower in the Telegraph Hill neighborhood of San Francisco, California, overlooking the city and San Francisco Bay.
 The tower, in the city's Pioneer Park, was built between 1932 and 1933 using Lillie Hitchcock Coit's bequest to beautify the city of San Francisco.
 It was added to the National Register of Historic Places on January 29, 2008.

-The Art Deco tower, built of unpainted reinforced concrete, was designed by architects Arthur Brown, Jr. and Henry Temple Howard.
-The interior features fresco murals in the American fresco mural painting style, painted by 25 different onsite artists and their numerous assistants, plus two additional paintings installed after creation offsite.
+The Art Deco tower, built of unpainted reinforced concrete, was designed by architects Arthur Brown Jr. and Henry Temple Howard.
+The interior features fresco murals in the American Social Realism style, painted by 22 different onsite artists and their numerous assistants.
+Three artists preferred oil on canvas and worked offsite.
+One artist preferred egg tempera rather than fresco.

-Also known as the Coit Memorial Tower, it was dedicated to the volunteer firemen who had died in San Francisco's five major fires.
+It is often erroneously stated that the structure was dedicated to the volunteer firemen who had died in San Francisco's five major fires, but that is not accurate.
+The tower was constructed as the result of a bequest by Lillie Hitchcock Coit, whose will included two bequests, one to create a memorial to the city's volunteer firefighters, which was done by statuary in Washington Square, and the other to beautify the city.
+Coit Tower is the result of the second bequest.
 A concrete relief of a phoenix by sculptor Robert Boardman Howard is placed above the main entrance.
 It was commissioned by the architect and cast as part of the building.

 Although an apocryphal story claims that the tower was designed to resemble a fire hose nozzle due to Coit's affinity with the San Francisco firefighters of the day, the resemblance is coincidental.